dipalpat/tap-buildpacks-workshop/session-2.md

 ```
   > Review Build logs to see Application Insights buildpacks participating
 #### Create Secret that will hold connection information to Azure Application Insights Instance
+Add the connection string to azure-ai-secrets.yaml before applying the resource
 ```shell
 kubectl apply -f resources/azure-ai-secret.yaml
 ```